ptrpfa/CI4FormBuilder/README.md

     ```
     php spark migrate --all
     ```
-5. Run these commands to ensure all dependencies defined in our `composer.json` file are installed and updated:
+5. If you would like to just import our empty MySQL database into your own database using an `SQL` file, run the following command below:
     ```
+    mysql -u<username> -p < sql/Empty_22July2023.sql
+    ```
+6. Run these commands to ensure all dependencies defined in our `composer.json` file are installed and updated:
+    ```
     composer install
     composer update
     ```
-6. Run this command to start the web application:
+7. Run this command to start the web application:
     ```
     php spark serve
     ```